-The MBA program consists of 33 credit hours of coursework: eight core courses and three electives.
-For some students, additional foundation courses (3 to 12 credit hours) may be required, depending on transcript review.
+The MBA program consists of 33 credit hours of coursework, of which 15 hours must be taken within specified functional areas of business.
+Students have significant choice in fulfilling the remaining hours.
+Students may choose a concentration comprised of 9 credit hours of courses that are not used to fulfill the 15 hours of functional area requirements.
+For some students, additional foundations courses (3 to 6 credit hours) may be required, depending on transcript review.

-Admitted students must complete necessary Foundations or equivalents as determined by the Director.
-Enrollment in up to six credit hours of select 600-level courses is permitted concurrent with or prior to the student's enrollment in a 500-level course with approval of the Director.
+Admitted students must complete necessary foundations or equivalents as determined by the Program Director.
+Enrollment in up to six credit hours of select 600-level courses is permitted concurrent with or prior to the student's enrollment in a 500-level course with approval of the Program Director.
 All foundations or equivalents must be completed with a grade of C or better.
+The following policies shall apply to required foundations courses: